Online Data Migration from SQL Sources to FalkorDB

 • Snowflake: 9992

-You can override the port per run with --metrics-port (or each tool’s corresponding environment variable).
+You can override ports with --metrics-port (or each tool’s corresponding environment variable).

 Operational tips

-• Define node mappings before edge mappings (edges reference node mappings).
+• Define node mappings before edge mappings (edges depend on nodes).

-• Pick stable keys for MERGE (primary keys are usually ideal).
+• Choose stable keys for MERGE (primary keys are usually best).

 Additional resources